Taishi Katsuragawa's Webpage

-(Last update: 2024/3/1)
+(Last update: December 2, 2024)

-There are a lot of possible ways to modify GR.
-The GR is constructed on several assumptions: (a) four-dimensional space-time, (b) general coordinate transformation invariance, (c) metric theory, (d) the second-order equation of motion.
+GR is constructed on several assumptions: (a) four-dimensional space-time, (b) general coordinate transformation invariance, (c) metric theory, (d) the second-order equation of motion.
 Technically, GR is a unique theory of the Lorentz-invariant massless spin-2 field.
 Thus, one requires to break, at least, one of the assumptions to introduce the modification of gravitation.

 As a consequence of modification of GR, the modified gravity theory predicts the deviations from GR, which reflects specific features of each modified gravity theory.
 If we could observe such deviations, it would be an evidence of the modified gravity theories.
 Otherwise, the modified gravity would be constrained or excluded.
 Thus, it is necessary to investigate the physical observables and measurements of the modified gravity theories, comparing them with the known results in GR.
 From the phenomenological viewpoint, this is literally the test of gravitational theory, and it would give us a hint to understand what the gravitational theory should be in our Universe.